The Nut, Stanley

 And if you're headed that way, jump on the ferry to Bruny Island.
 With plenty of beaches, walks and loads of eateries, you could easily spend a day there.

-Eat: Bruny Island Cheese CoGet Shucked Oyster FarmGrandvewe, Woodbridge; Woodbridge SmokehousePeppermint BayOyster Cove Inn, Kettering; The Red Velvet Lounge and The Lotus Eaters Café, Cygnet; Willie Smith's Apple Shed, Grove; Ranelagh General Store.
+Eat: Bruny Island Cheese CoGet Shucked Oyster FarmGrandvewe, Woodbridge; Woodbridge SmokehousePeppermint BayOyster Cove Inn, Kettering; The Red Velvet Lounge, Cygnet; Willie Smith's Apple Shed, Grove; Ranelagh General Store.

 Stay: Villa HowdenCaptain Cook Holiday Park, Adventure Bay; Cloudy Corner Camping Area, Cloudy Bay; Woodbridge Hill HideawayHuon Bush Retreats.